Building your people, processes and technology for growthA business formulated with a RevOps structure will be optimised, efficient and built for...

 With anything related to your inbound sales and marketing, you should also carry out a content audit of your existing material (including onboarding documents or training) so you can improve what your teams are working with.

+Not sure what to include?
 In short, as much information as possible to help your sales team do their job better.

 You'll definitely need to include information about every product your company sells, or at least the ones each team will be responsible for.